Saturday, 20 June 2015

 .

 But these mountains are around – and form the majority of - Tuva to the east, west and north (and also to the south), and go into Mongolia, where there are some of the highest peaks.
-So what you are seeing, on the hill to the south of Abakan, is the beginnings of a terrain which is not part of Europe at all, and for two different reasons.
-Firstly because Mongolia is not in any sense part of Europe, and secondly because ethnic Tuvans – who form the vast majority of the population of Tuva – evidently do not regard themselves as European (on the contrary, their account of Tuva is that it is the centre of Asia, and there is a monument celebrating this designation in the capital, Kyzyl).
+So what you are seeing, on the hill to the south of Abakan, is the beginnings of a terrain which is not part of Europe, and for two different reasons.
+Firstly because Mongolia is not in any sense part of Europe, and secondly because ethnic Tuvans – who form the majority of the population of Tuva – do not regard themselves as European (on the contrary, their account of Tuva is that it is the centre of Asia, and there is a monument celebrating this designation in the capital, Kyzyl).

 In a technical sense relating to human description systems these mountains have a mysterious aspect, in that maps are not easily available for them.
 It seems the Russian state has blocked their production (I was told in Stanford's map shop in Covent Garden that Siberia is the only area on the planet where there are whole ranges of mountains for which there are no published, generally available maps).
 All that was available was an "air chart" - a sketch without contour lines, taken from satellite information and used by planes - for only one part of one of the two main areas of the Sayan mountains.
 And it is perhaps also interesting that I had no dreams about this area until 2007, and that when I did have a dream - where I was in an abandoned military base deep within a vast area of mountainous forest - it was one of the most extraordinary and enigmatic dreams I have ever experienced (I described this dream in section 12 of Hidden Valleys).

-But leave behind the world of arcadian daylight for a moment, with its tendency to be visual, and its tendency to leave us detached, appreciating the beauty of nature from an unnoticed stance of superiority and envisaged separation.
+But leave behind the world of daylight for a moment, with its tendency to be visual, and its tendency to leave us detached, appreciating the beauty of nature from an unnoticed stance of superiority and envisaged separation.

 * * *